HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Network results and performance

-As we see from Fig.~\ref{fig:comparison}, the network is so far not able to predict the external shear well although the mean with 1$\bar{\sigma}$ values for the whole test set are $ 0.001 ^{+ 0.04}_{ -0.03}$ and $ -0.001 ^{+ 0.03}_{ -0.04}$, respectively.
-It tends to predict values closer to zero, resulting in a too low predicted shear strength than it should.
+As we see from Fig.~\ref{fig:comparison}, the network is so far not able to accurately predict the external shear components $\gamma_\text{ext,1}$ and $\gamma_\text{ext,2}$, although the mean with 1$\bar{\sigma}$ values for the whole test set are $ 0.002 ^{+ 0.04}_{ -0.04}$ and $ -0.001 ^{+ 0.04}_{ -0.04}$, respectively.
+It tends to predict values closer to zero, resulting in a lower predicted shear strength than it should.
 We tested many different possibilities to improve on the external shear as described in Sect.~\ref{sec:tests}, and found that blending with the lens is not the main reason for this issue.
-It seems that the current network apparently cannot generalize to new systems well enough on these very minor distortions on the arcs.
-This might be because of the variable PSF from system to system or because of degeneracies with other parameters.
-Therefore further investigations beyond our tests summarized in Sect.~\ref{sec:tests} are necessary if one needs a good estimate of the external shear.
-This depends on the science case behind the modeling.
-For statistical studies on the lenses for instance the lens mass, the external shear is expected to have only negligible influence.
+It seems that the current network apparently cannot sufficiently generalize to new systems on these very minor distortions on the arcs.
+This might be because of the variable PSF from system to system or the image resolution given that it works relatively well with more idealized, lens-light subtracted and high-resolution images \citep{morningstar18}.
+Further investigation beyond our tests summarized in Sect.~\ref{sec:tests} is therefore necessary for a better estimate of the external shear.
+Whether a precise estimate of the external shear is crucial depends on the science case behind the modeling.
+For statistical studies on the lenses, for instance regarding the lens mass, the external shear is expected to have only negligible influence.